RPC

 const deleteButton =

-// Note how we only show the delete button to admins
+// The delete button is only shown to admins

 return <>